simsoll/frontend-first-assignment/handover.md

  * Form Follows Function (Never sacrifice your message for your design.
 Focus on readability, narrative, and information.
 Use your design to reinforce your message, never the other way around.
  * Always a Connection Between Color and Shape (Blue correspond with the circle)
  * Clean, Powerful Typography Matters (Be as imaginative with your typography as you are with every other tool in your toolbox, but make sure it never detracts from your message.
 Remember the styles and values.)
  * You Don't Have to Abolish Capital Letters, But Sometimes It Helps (Make your design accessible.
-If you’re  hoping to appeal to a wide audience, avoid over-stylizing.
+If you’re  hoping to appeal to a wide audience, avoid over-styling.
 Reduce your design to its most essential elements.)
  * Imitation is the Highest From of Flattery: Bauhaus is Everywhere (When you see a great graphic idea, be inspired)

 Based on the target audience and the primary use of the site, the goal of the design should be to have a simple and intuitive navigation, which enables the user to be productive and quickly solve the task at hand.
 The design should not draw the user in and keep him/her on the site, as both the construction workers and administration people main tasks using the website should take a very short period of time.

 The design should also support that the construction workers often will be outdoors when using the website - sometimes maybe in under bad weather conditions and while having cold, dirty or wet fingers.

 As for the wide-age audience and cultural variety the design style cannot be too fancy but should instead support the functional goals of the website to be productive and enabling completion of the task at hand as quickly as possible.
-The design will not be adressing these challenges by having different designs for construction workers and administration people, but will be a cohesive across users and devices.
+The design will not be addressing these challenges by having different designs for construction workers and administration people, but will be a cohesive across users and devices.
 However, this will but some constraints on the design possibilities.

 The design should send the message that this a trustworthy and reliable website that will solve the users needs.
-The language should be simple and clear and in an informative tone.
+The language should be simple, clear and in an informative tone.

 Tone?
 * Casual